tomdyson/octorates/README.md

 - The backend uses FastAPI for efficient API routing and HTTPX for asynchronous HTTP requests
 - The app is containerized using Docker for easy deployment to fly.io
 - The application is automatically deployed to fly.io when changes are pushed to the main branch
+- This entire codebase was written by Claude 3.5 Sonnet

 ## License